jotavare/42-resources/README.md

 - [TV Chart](https://tvchart.benmiz.com) - View a graph of any TV show's ratings, by episode.
 - [Famous Scientists](https://www.famousscientists.org) -  Lives and achievements of the most famous scientists and inventors in history.
 - [bellingcat](https://www.bellingcat.com) - Netherlands-based investigative journalism group that specialises in fact-checking and open-source intelligence.
-- [Artvee](https://artvee.com) - Browse and download high-resolution, public domain Paintings, Drawings, Illustrations and Posters.
+- [Artvee](https://artvee.com) - Browse and download high-resolution, public-domain Paintings, Drawings, Illustrations and Posters.
 - [Lightyear.fm](http://www.lightyear.fm) - A journey through space, time, & music.
 Radio broadcasts leave Earth at the speed of light.
 - [Deceptive Design](https://www.deceptive.design) - What is deceptive design (also known as "dark patterns")?
-- [DuckDuckGo](https://duckduckgo.com) -  Internet search engine that emphasizes protecting searchers' privacy.
+- [DuckDuckGo](https://duckduckgo.com) -  The Internet search engine that emphasizes protecting searchers' privacy.
 - [elgooG](https://elgoog.im) - Create, restore, and discover interactive Google Easter Eggs.
-- [Every Noise at Once](https://everynoise.com) - Algorithmically-generated, readability-adjusted scatter-plot of the musical genre-space.
+- [Every Noise at Once](https://everynoise.com) - Algorithmically-generated, readability-adjusted scatter-plot of the musical genre space.
 - [Animated Knots](https://www.animatedknots.com) - Learn how to tie knots of any kind.
 - [Docusaurus](https://docusaurus.io) - An optimized site generator in React.
 Helps you to move fast and write content.
 - [Kickresume](https://www.kickresume.com) - Assemble your resume from more than 20,000 pre-written phrases for more than 3,200 positions.
 - [Uneed](https://www.uneed.best) - Curated list of the best tools on the internet.
 - [iLovePDF](https://www.ilovepdf.com) - Every tool you need to use PDFs, at your fingertips.
-- [FreezingCam](https://freezingcam.com) - Freeze your webcam at anytime during video calls.
+- [FreezingCam](https://freezingcam.com) - Freeze your webcam at any time during video calls.
 You can even play a video instead!

 - - - -